4.2 Working with Radiometric Integrals

 If the radiance is the same from all directions, the equation simplifies to .

-One last transformation of integrals that can simplify computation is to turn integrals over directions into integrals over area.
-Consider the irradiance integral in Equation (5.4) again, and imagine there is a quadrilateral with constant outgoing radiance and we’d like to compute the resulting irradiance at a point .
-Computing this value as an integral over directions is not straightforward, since given a particular direction it is nontrivial to determine if the quadrilateral is visible in that direction.
-It’s much easier to compute the irradiance as an integral over the area of the quadrilateral.
+One last useful transformation is to turn integrals over directions into integrals over area.
+Consider the irradiance integral in Equation (4.7) again, and imagine there is a quadrilateral with constant outgoing radiance and that we could like to compute the resulting irradiance at a point .
+Computing this value as an integral over directions or spherical coordinates is in general not straightforward, since given a particular direction it is nontrivial to determine if the quadrilateral is visible in that direction or .
+It is much easier to compute the irradiance as an integral over the area of the quadrilateral.

-Differential area is related to differential solid angle (as viewed from a point ) by
+Differential area on a surface is related to differential solid angle as viewed from a point by

-where is the angle between the surface normal of and the vector to , and is the distance from to (Figure 5.16).
-We will not derive this result here, but it can be understood intuitively: if is at distance 1 from and is aligned exactly so that it is perpendicular to , then , , and Equation (5.6) holds.
-As moves farther away from , or as it rotates so that it’s not aligned with the direction of , the and terms compensate accordingly to reduce .
+where is the angle between the surface normal of and the vector to , and is the distance from to (Figure 4.8).
+We will not derive this result here, but it can be understood intuitively: if is at distance 1 from and is aligned exactly so that it is perpendicular to , then , , and Equation (4.9) holds.
+As moves farther away from , or as it rotates so that it is not aligned with the direction of , the and factors compensate accordingly to reduce .

 Therefore, we can write the irradiance integral for the quadrilateral source as